RAAKASH/Blog-gocode/Neural Nets/readme.md

 # 10 Line implementation of neural nets
-Visit https://gocodeweb.wordpress.com/2018/03/17/neural-networks-in-10-lines-of-code/ for more details.
+Visit <a href ="https://gocodeweb.wordpress.com/2018/03/17/neural-networks-in-10-lines-of-code/">Blog</a> for more details.